abdomostafa-cyber/PPG-to-CBC/README.md

-# 🩸 PPG-to-CBC Prediction: A Work in Progress
+# 🩸 PPG-to-CBC Classification: A Work in Progress

 > **Status:** 🚧 *Active Development / Research Prototype*

-This repository hosts the ongoing development of a proof-of-concept pipeline that predicts **Complete Blood Count (CBC)** laboratory test results from **photoplethysmography (PPG)** signals.
+This repository hosts the ongoing development of a proof-of-concept pipeline that classifies **Complete Blood Count (CBC)** laboratory test results using **photoplethysmography (PPG)** signals.
 The work is motivated by the potential of non-invasive, continuous physiological monitoring to approximate key hematological biomarkers.

 ---